 In Home Health, YOU Get to Decide How Often to Treat

-Unlike many inpatient rehab units, where SLPs are required to see each patient 5-6 times per week, home health therapists have more freedom to decide what treatment timeline is most appropriate for their patients.
+Unlike many inpatient rehab units where SLPs are required to see each patient 5-6 times per week, home health therapists have more freedom to decide what treatment timeline is most appropriate for their patients.
 This is great!
 In my experience, this leads to a more appropriate and effective course of treatment overall.

-Allowing therapists to use their best judgment results in better outcomes?
+Wait, allowing therapists to use their best judgment results in better outcomes?
 Imagine that!
 But I digress.

 To decide how many treatments you provide, consider your patients’ diagnoses, severity, environmental factors, and how long they are considered homebound, among other factors.
 Again, there is no set prescription for how long or how often treatment should take place.
 But here are general guidelines:

-(1wX – once a week for X number of weeks): Patients with chronic issues that had a recent exacerbation.
+Patients with chronic issues that had a recent exacerbation.
 These patients tend to have chronic memory deficits, aphasia, dysphagia, or dysarthria.

 Examples of 1 Time Per Week Patients: